giovanniPeser/YoloTestsOnDifferentHardware/README.md

 cd torchvision
 sudo /home/giovanni/Python-3.8.12/myenv/bin/python setup.py install
 ```
+In this repo the package "torchvision-0.11.0a0+fa347eb-cp38-cp38-linux_arch64_and_cuda_for_nvidia_tegra_for_Nvidia_Jetson_nano.whl" is provided to allow to avoid the compilation of the target (not inside the repo because the package is too large, so you can download it from https://drive.google.com/drive/folders/1jXAXIwzU_RkvbECZpwtRjIZkBu7Qv72I?usp=sharing)

 After the installation, also the yolov5 was downloaded to use it for yolov5 tests.
 In particular executing the following steps, as described https://docs.ultralytics.com/yolov5/tutorials/running_on_jetson_nano/#deepstream-configuration-for-yolov5 .
 ```